Hackathonzx/astropals/README.md

 AstroPet is a decentralized NFT-based platform allowing users to create, mint, and trade unique digital pets.
 Built on the Arbitrum blockchain with ERC-721 tokens, AstroPet features cross-chain compatibility, metadata updates, and burnable tokens, making it versatile for game-like environments and future expansion.

-# Table of Contents
-Project Overview
-Features
-Technical Approach
-Why We Chose These Approaches
-Experience with Vottun APIs
-Smart Contract Details
-Frontend and Backend Development
-How to Run the Project
-License

 # Project Overview

 AstroPet leverages blockchain technology to provide users with unique NFT collectibles.
 Each NFT has customizable metadata that can be updated post-mint, ensuring adaptability for various use cases.
 With a mint limit per address, AstroPet fosters exclusivity and enhances collectible value, making it appealing for marketplaces and gaming applications.